przant/zipcodes-api/.github/pull_request_template.md

 4.
 5.

-## 🚸 Potential issues or conflicts
+## 🚸 Potential issues or conflicts to monitor
 Description of the potential issues after apply these updates

 List of detailed potential problems(optional)